Mycenaean Greeks: modern name for the first phase of Greek history, the Late Bronze Age, from about 1600 to 1050 BCE

 - Late Helladic IIIA2 (c.1380-c.1310): Mycene, walls of the citadel; sanctuary of Phylakopi

-- Late Helladic IIIB1 (c.1310-c.1250): Troy VI destroyed by an earthquake; Thebes: destruction of the Kadmeia; many town fortified ("cyclopean walls"); the Lion Gate of Mycene; destruction of Mycene's lower city; Knossos destroyed
+- Late Helladic IIIB1 (c.1310-c.1250): Troy VI destroyed by an earthquake; Thebes: destruction of the Kadmeia; many towns fortified; the Lion Gate of Mycene; destruction of Mycene's lower city; Knossos destroyed

 - Late Helladic IIIB2 (c.1250-c.1190): Mycene destroyed, Tiryns destroyed, end of the sanctuary of Phylakopi